 Austin Sailsbury Meet the author Copenhagen

 Austin Sailsbury is a writer and creative consultant based in Copenhagen.
 Over the past decade, Austin has contributed to a number of publications, including Kinfolk Magazine, RELEVANT Magazine and The Murmur, among others.
-Despite having lived in Copenhagen for more than six years, Austin maintains the ever-curious attitude of an explorer in his own city.
+Even though he has been living in Copenhagen for more than six years, Austin maintains the ever-curious attitude of an explorer in his own city.
 Together with his wife and their baby son, Austin is always on the hunt for new Copenhagen secrets to uncover.

 "I love the charming, subtle idiosyncrasies that the ancient harbour city of Copenhagen is full of."